-Appendix D - Equality Impac t Assessment: conversation screening tool Policy/Service under development/review: Declaration of Interests, Gifts & Hospitality What changes are being made to the policy/service?
-Annual policy refresh including minor amendments such as adding guidance re giving/receiving donations, clarifying guidance re giving/receiving sponsorship, clarifying terms re officer tiers, and emphasising the ned to consider whether the officer's circumstances require declarations to be made Service Unit: Finance Persons present in the conversation and their role/experience in the service: Chief Internal Auditor Service Equality Champion Conversation dates: 25/01/2023 Do you know your current or potential client base?
+3 Policy/Service under development/review: Declaration of Interests, Gifts & Hospitality What changes are being made to the policy/service?
+Annual policy refresh including minor amendments such as noting the need to store declarations confidentially and clarification of terms used.
+Service Unit: Finance Persons present in the conversation and their role/experience in the service: Chief Internal Auditor Service Equality Champion Conversation dates: 08/02/2024 Do you know your current or potential client base?
 Who are the key stakeholders?
 Key stakeholders are all BCP Council employees, including casual, part-time and temporary staff including those supplied by employment agencies Do different groups have different needs or experiences in relation to the policy/service?
 All characteristics have been considered, and no groups with different needs or experiences have been identified as a result of these changes Will the policy or service change affect any of these service users?
 No as these changes apply equally to all BCP Council employees What are the benefits or positive impacts of the policy/service change on current or potential service users?
 None identified What are the negative impacts of the policy/service change on current or potential service users?
 None identified Will the policy or service change affect employees?
 Yes, as this policy applies to all BCP Council employees Will the policy or service change affect the wider community?
 No, as this policy only affects BCP Council employees What mitigating actions are planned or already in place for those negatively affected by the policy/service change?
-No negative impacts have been identified, thus no mitigating actions are required Summary of Equality Implications: No equalities implications have been identified as a result of the changes to this policy
+No negative impacts have been identified, thus no mitigating actions are required Summary of Equality Implications: No equalities implications have been identified as a result of the changes to this policy implications. the changes to this policy